digital-science/dimensions-api-lab/README.md

-# dimensions-api-examples
-Examples of how to use the Dimensions Analytics API https://docs.dimensions.ai/dsl
+# Dimensions API

+The Dimensions Analytics API enables users to perform complex searches in the Dimensions database.
+For more information about the API, see the [official documentation](ttps://docs.dimensions.ai/dsl).

+This GitHub repository contains Jupyter Notebooks and other code examples useful for getting started.